umbraco/rfcs/cms/0024-implement-the-new-backoffice.md

 ## Out of Scope

+### Web API

-New Web API controllers will be made available for the new backoffice, however, any technological change on how to build a Web API will be considered out of scope for this RFC and in general, any backend changes to facilitate the new backoffice is out of scope.
+New Web API controllers will be made available for the new backoffice, however, any technological change on how to build a Web API will be considered out of scope for this RFC and in general, any backend changes to facilitate the new backoffice are out of scope.

+### Caching

+To have good caching requires a good foundation.
+We will try to see how we can implement such a foundation that we might support even better caching in the future.
+We will also try to see how to make user actions such a Save & Publish asynchronous to allow a quicker workflow for editors.
+To do so, we will implement a series of stores or repositories to manage the data.
+However, a complete caching solution is considered out-of-scope for this RFC.

 ## Proof of Concept